FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 Auth is up to the implementer for now

-## Customising Core Blocks - Slots
+## Customising Core Blocks

 ## Overriding Core Blocks

+## Removing Blocks

 ## Creating Fully Custom Vendor Blocks

-- validations...
-  - schema somewhere the app can find... don't use validateCommunityBlock in base store.
-Dynamically find schema somewhere.
-- stores...
-  - need BLOCK_TYPE and overriding createWith at least
-  - example minimal...: BaseBlockStore
-  - example extending minimal
-  - in future export some typescript helpers - IRootState
+- Using helpers - BaseBlock and BaseStore
-  - now export some important other functionas that stores sometimes use..?
-Or can all be done with commit/dispatch?
-If so, document these...

-## Removing Blocks
+- Minimal block example
+- Block store API and structure
+- Custom validations

+- Documented elsewhere - converting Viamo Tree Blocks to Flow Blocks.

-## Overriding Components - Expression editor etc.
+## Overriding Components

-## Customising Views - Slots
+## Customising Components

-## Overriding Views - /flows, /flows/new etc.

 ## Creating New Views

+- some guidance on the store structure and API goes here?

 ## Custom styling